typings/typings/docs/commands.md

 ## Open

-Get the full URL from a Typings location
+Get the full URL from a Typings location.

 ```
 typings open <location>